developer-onizuka/serviceMesh/README.md

 +-------------------------------------------------+    +-------------------------------------------------+
 ```

-# 2. With Istio service mesh
+# 2. With a single Istio service mesh in the same network

-- If EndPoint-A has a logic accessing to Service-B, the access is hi-jacked by Envoy proxy in each pod.
+- If EndPoint-A has a logic accessing to Service-B, the access is hi-jacked by Envoy proxy in the pod.
 The access travels along on service mesh.
 - There is an endpoint of Service-B in each cluster (both Cluster1 and Cluster2).
 So, the access from EndPoint-A will go to either EndPoint-B in Cluster1 or in Cluster2.

 The following is a case of